zsofiasomlai/pbx-group-security/content/challenges/competencies/planning.md

 ---
-title: Planning, Organising and Executing key         : CP-PL level : ungraded skills : Behaviour, Mindset, Competency difficulty  : easy area : Competency questions :
+title       : Planning, Organising and Executing key         : CP-PL skills      : Behaviour, Mindset, Competency difficulty  : easy area        : competency questions :
     - "CP-PL-01: Describe a situation when you led a project with a geographically or functionally diverse team."
     - "CP-PL-02: Tell me about a time when you designed a process or tool to track and measure the success of a project."